ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 All that was left was to find a way [to run everything with one button press](https://ben-heil.github.io/2020-06-30-shoulddo/#button).

 To automate running and paralellizing the code I decided to learn [Snakemake](https://snakemake.readthedocs.io/en/stable/).
-I picked Snakemake over other workflow management systems simply because I knew other people who use it who I could ask for guidance if I got stuck.
+I picked Snakemake over other workflow management systems simply because I knew other people using it who I could ask for guidance.
 After a day of reading I managed to write an [initial Snakefile](https://github.com/greenelab/saged/blob/20180b37b43dbbf112ed7b874a2149a4cf0dba9a/Snakefile) that automatically ran all the benchmark scripts.

 ### More Features